rgnewsroom/coveritlive/README.md

 Fill in the form fileds as best as you can.

-Turn off “Social Sharing” option:
+**Turn off “Social Sharing” option.
+This is important because if you don't do this you will automatically tweet from The Register-Guard twitter account with some boilerplate garbage that will not be good.**

 ![social-sharing](https://cloud.githubusercontent.com/assets/218624/4484825/9a0d6314-49c0-11e4-8ac1-f8f75cd8470b.png)